 In Canada, Chevron is exploring for natural gas from shale with projects in the liquids-rich Kaybob Duvernay shale gas play in west-central Alberta and in the Horn River/Liard Basins in northeast British Columbia.

-Chevron Canada Limited is conducting horizontal drilling and completions operations near Fox Creek, Alberta, approximately 260 km northwest of Edmonton.
+Chevron Canada has an industry-leading position in the emerging Duvernay shale gas play near Fox Creek, Alberta, approximately 260 km northwest of Edmonton.
 Chevron has a net 70 percent operated interest in approximately 330,000 acres in the liquids-rich Duvernay formation and is the operator under a Joint Operating Agreement for that area with KUFPEC Canada Inc., which holds a net 30 percent interest.
 KUFPEC Canada Inc. is a wholly owned subsidiary of Kuwait Foreign Petroleum Exploration Company.

 Chevron’s operations in the Fox Creek area include ongoing community consultations, engagement with First Nations and participation in the Fox Creek Operators Group.